leanrank/django-web-hooks/README.md

 [![PyPI Download](https://img.shields.io/pypi/v/rest-hooks.svg)](https://pypi.python.org/pypi/rest-hooks)
 [![PyPI Status](https://img.shields.io/pypi/status/rest-hooks.svg)](https://pypi.python.org/pypi/rest-hooks)

-This is a fork of https://github.com/zapier/django-rest-hooks that is not supported anymore.
+This is a fork of https://github.com/selfcommunity/rest-hooks that is a fork of https://github.com/zapier/django-rest-hooks that is not supported anymore.

 ## What are Django REST Hooks?